uwumarogie/extract-text-from-pdf/README.md

 pnpm preview
 ```

-I just want to test this project in production before using the code for real production code.
+I just want to test this project in test production before using the code for real production code.